Frances L. Boult

-Frances Sarah Louisa Boult (née Morton; 28 April 1856 – 29 April 1905) was an English activist, magazine editor, and cookery instructor.
-She advocated for temperance and vegetarianism.
-Boult was the founder of the Ivy Leaf Society and was the editor of its magazine The Children's Garden.
-She also founded and served as vice-president of the Northern Heights Vegetarian Society.
+Frances Sarah Louisa Boult (28 April 1856 – 29 April 1905) was an English social reformer, magazine editor, and cookery instructor.
+She was active in the temperance and vegetarian movements, founded the Ivy Leaf Society and edited its magazine The Children's Garden.
+She also founded and was vice-president of the Northern Heights Vegetarian Society.

 Biography

 Career

-Boult was born in the Wirral on 28 April 1856.
-As a young woman, she was involved with the women's temperance movement.
-She became a vegetarian to treat paralysis but converted to its ethics.
+Boult was born Frances Sarah Louisa Morton in The Wirral on 28 April 1856.
+As a young woman, she was involved in the women's temperance movement.
+According to James Gregory, she became a vegetarian to treat paralysis before adopting vegetarianism on ethical grounds.